CUPA-mario/pokemon-diary/README.md

         - Before working on your feature branch, ensure your local database is synced with the latest database from Platform.sh:
         - run `git checkout develop`
         - run `git pull origin develop`
+        - check if the variables appear using this command `env | grep PLATFORM` if not then ask the devs for the command for exporting this
         - run `ddev restart`
         - run `ddev pull platform --skip-files --skip-confirmation --skip-import -y` *this command fetches the latest database changes without importing files, confirming prompts, or requiring user input.